 A little more flexible in use than a vinyl tile, lighter and just a tad more pricey with shipping is Marble Contact Paper.
 Available in a number of shades of white and patterns, this one is a winner because it is cheaper per length and can cover a decent size board for less.

-With a slightly nicer finish than the vinyl, this option is perfect for your Instagram flat lays.
+With a slightly nicer finish than the vinyl tile above, this option is perfect for your Instagram flat lays.
 Just ask Kelly from A Side of Sweet.
 She applies her contact paper to foam core and swears this is better than the real thing.
-You can check out she uses hers here.
-Be sure to leave her a comment and tell her I sent you!

-For around $8 plus shipping and tax, this is a mighty fine faux marble background option for covering large boards if you’re style is more in the storytelling of flat lays.
+For around $8 plus shipping and tax, this is a mighty fine faux marble background option for covering large boards if you鈥檙e style is more in the storytelling of flat lays.

 #3 Faux Marble Backgrounds – The Fake Tile

-And last, (and the most expensive) but certainly my favourite is the marble tile.
-Fake of course.
+One of my favourite fake marble surfaces I’ve shot with was a faux marble tile.
 You can get decently sized tile for around the $30 mark from discount bathroom and tile places.
-Mark sure you’re not buying real marble titles, as that will set up back a pretty penny.
+Mark sure you鈥檙e not buying real marble titles, as that will set up back a pretty penny.

-Harder to come by than the other two options, this one has it’s advantages.
-Because you’re more likely to find individual pieces that no one else has, you’ll stand out from the crowd.
+Harder to come by than the other two options, this one has it鈥檚 advantages.
+Because you鈥檙e more likely to find individual pieces that no one else has, you鈥檒l stand out from the crowd.

 Painted Faux Marble Backgrounds

 You can get custom faux marble backgrounds made to your liking from one of the many online background supplies getting around at the moment.
-Upside is that often you can send in an image sample and get something super custom.
+The upside is that often you can send in an image sample and get something super custom.
 You can pick your colour choices as well.

-Drawbacks is that it can look a little too fake for the price.
-You’ll also want to make sure the boards have been sealed and coated so they have a natural looking shine just like marble would have.
+The main drawback is that it can look a little too fake for the price.
+You鈥檒l also want to make sure the boards have been sealed and coated so they have a natural-looking shine just like marble would have.

 Tips + Traps of Using Faux Marble Backgrounds

-But maybe you’re thinking, it can’t be that easy can it?
+But maybe you鈥檙e thinking, it can鈥檛 be that easy, can it?
 Well, for sure it can be and there are some tips and traps to watch out for when you select your faux marble backgrounds of choice!

 Everyone Has The Cheaper Options

-The lower cost options that you select, the more likely it is that many others will be using the same surface.
+The lower-cost options that you select, the more likely it is that many others will be using the same surface.
 Not a bad thing, just something to be aware of.
+Low-cost vinyl can also be very shiny and look fake on camera.

 Repeating Patterns